Empire of Brazil: Elections

 Until 1881, voting was mandatory and elections occurred in two stages.
 In the first phase voters chose electors who then selected a slate of senatorial candidates.
-The Emperor would choose a new senator (member of the Senate, the upper house in the General Assembly) from a list of the three candidates who had received the highest number of votes.
-The Electors also chose the General Deputies (members of the Chamber of Deputies, the lower house), provincial deputies (members of the Provincial Assemblies) and councilmen (members of the town councils) without the involvement of the Emperor in making a final selection.
-All men over the age of 25 with an annual income of at least Rs 100$000 (or 100,000 réis; the equivalent in 1824 to $98 U.S.) were eligible to vote in the first phase.
+The emperor would choose a new senator (member of the Senate, the upper house in the General Assembly) from a list of the three candidates who had received the highest number of votes.
+The electors also chose the General Deputies (members of the Chamber of Deputies, the lower house), provincial deputies (members of the Provincial Assemblies) and councilmen (members of the town councils) without the involvement of the emperor in making a final selection.
+All men over the age of 25 with an annual income of at least Rs 100$000 (or 100,000 réis; the equivalent in 1824 to $98 US) were eligible to vote in the first phase.
 The voting age was lowered to 21 for married men.
 To become an elector it was necessary to have an annual income of at least Rs 200$000.

 The Brazilian system was relatively democratic for a period during which indirect elections were common in democracies.
 The income requirement was much higher in the United Kingdom, even after the reforms of 1832.
 At the time the only nations not requiring a minimum level of income as a qualification for voting were France and Switzerland where universal suffrage was introduced only in 1848.
 It is probable that no European country at the time had such liberal legislation as Brazil.
 The income requirement was low enough that any employed male citizen could qualify to vote.
 As an illustration, the lowest paid civil employee in 1876 was a janitor who earned Rs 600$000 annually.